Medicare in New Jersey

 Key Takeaways

-Medicare in New Jersey is health insurance for all Americans aged 65 and older.
+Medicare is health insurance for all Americans aged 65 and older.
 They must be U.S. citizens or legal residents.
 There are some cases when you may be eligible before 65.

-New Jersey residents must choose between Original Medicare and Medicare Advantage Part C when enrolling.
+New Jersey residents can choose between Original Medicare and Medicare Advantage .
 Original Medicare’s Parts A and B cover hospital and medical services.
-Medicare Advantage is an alternative with Parts A and B that replace Original Medicare.
+Medicare Advantage is an alternative that substitutes for Original Medicare.

-Part C often includes other services and Part D prescription drug coverage.
+Part C usually includes other services and Part D prescription drug coverage.

 Shopping for Medicare in New Jersey can feel a little like picking from a diner menu.
 There’s something for every taste, and you’ll probably find a favorite.
 But choosing between Medicare plans in New Jersey is a little more complicated than choosing between pasta, waffles and fish tacos.

 So, how can you choose between all the Medicare plans in New Jersey?
-What’s the difference between Original Medicare and Medicare Advantage in New Jersey?
+What’s the difference between Original Medicare and Medicare Advantage?
 What are Part D and Medigap, and how do they fit into Medicare?
-If you have questions like these, here is GoHealth’s guide to Medicare in The Garden State.
+If you have questions like these, here is GoHealth’s guide to Medicare in the Garden State.

-To enroll in Medicare in New Jersey, you must be at least 65 years old, and a legal U.S. citizen or have been a legal resident for five years.
+To enroll in Medicare in New Jersey, you must be at least 65 years old, and a U.S. citizen or a legal resident for at least five years.
 There are occasions when you may be eligible before 65, including:

 How Do I Get Medicare in NJ?